Jahans3/Implement.js/README.md

 ## API

 ### Implements
-Accepts an interface and a class or object, and checks to see if the object implements the given interface
+Accepts an interface and a class or object, and checks to see if the object implement the given interface
 ```
-implements(Interface)(object|class) -> object|class
+implement(Interface)(object|class) -> object|class
 ```

 ### Interface